Using Satellites to Communicate

 The use of satellites is growing more and more popular and diverse every day.
-If you kept your eye on the news this year you would have seen that New Zealand is now capable of launching satellites into the far beyond, as Rocket Lab made its first successful launch on Sunday 21 January from Māhia Peninsula.
+If you kept your eye on the news, you would have seen that New Zealand is capable of launching satellites into the far beyond - Rocket Lab is launching successfully from Māhia Peninsula.

-It is good to know the most common uses for satellites and which of these are used by Smartrak to provide you with the Smartrak EyeQ system.
+It is good to know the most common uses for satellites and which of these are used by Smartrak to provide you with the Smartrak System.

 Communications satellites are used for communications by allowing radio, television and telephone transmissions to be sent live anywhere on Earth.
 Apart from broadcasting your Sky TV signal or enabling you to make a satellite phone call, this type of satellite also enables us to transmit and receive data, much as you do on the internet or your office network.
 The most common data communications satellite networks are: